-After years of making awful messes with Cucumber, I finally found a style that worked well, and a project I couldn't have done without it.
-I'd like to help you discover a way to use Cucumber that can be elegant, powerful, expressive, more accessible to your stakeholders, and resilient to even the most drastic of UI changes.
+After years of making awful messes with Cucumber, I finally found a way to use it that worked well, and a project I couldn't have done without it.
+I'd like to show you one way to use Cucumber that can be elegant, powerful, expressive, and—believe it or not—fast.
+Learning Outcomes:

 - You'll learn from, and hopefully laugh at, my abominations^W mistakes.